-The Junior School uses the Thrive Approach to help support our pupils.
-Children who are experiencing challenges in or out of school and who may feel emotionally off track, temporarily or over the longer period, can receive personalised intervention from our Thrive practitioner.
+The Junior School uses the Thrive Approach to help support all of our pupils.
+Children who are experiencing challenges in or out of school and who may feel emotionally off track, temporarily or over the longer period, can receive personalised intervention from our Thrive practitioner, Mrs Trevallion.
+These sessions are allocated based on priority of need within our school.
 A Thrive assessment is undertaken with all children in the Junior School to help ensure that they are meeting their developmental milestones.